open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-planetapps.md

   ![Course overview](images/vi-planet-course-overview.png)
   ![Rate the course](images/vi-planet-course-rating.png)

 If the course "GitHub Issues and Pull Requests" is not listed, check the **Manage Sync** section on the Manager Settings page to see if your synchronization has been completed.
+If the courses still do not appear after the synchronization is complete, try re-logging into Planet.
 If not, please message us on the Discord server so we can manually send you the course.

 ## Useful Links